gustavoveronese/markdown-cv/index.md

 __Amazon Web Services (AWS)/CloudWatch - Software Dev.
 Manager - Dublin, Ireland__

 As a Software Development Manager (SDM) at AWS, I lead a team of engineers focused on developing and enhancing internal monitoring tools and CloudWatch Alarms.
 I manage product roadmaps, gather customer feedback, and collaborate closely with Product Managers, UX Designers, and SDMs across teams.
-My responsibilities include delivering internal and external features, and improving operational resilience.
+My responsibilities include delivering internal and external features, used by millions of users, with high availability and scalability, operating at global scale.
 I´ve written and contributed to Correction of Errors procedures, and organize cross-team game days for peak event readiness.
 Directly contributed to multiple Senior team goals including re:Invent launches.

 I define technical vision, design solutions, and develop quarterly and annual strategic plans while managing stakeholders and cross-functional engineering efforts.
 Focused on team growth, I create onboarding plans, conduct 1:1 coaching, and foster career development, resulting in multiple promotions.